 Mayor Elicker is a Connecticut native.
 He attended public school, graduated with a BA from Middlebury College in Vermont, and earned a Master’s in Environmental

-In addition to leading us through the COVID-19 pandemic, Mayor Elicker and his team have worked to make New Haven a safer, more equitable, and prosperous community.
+In addition to leading us through the pandemic, Mayor Elicker and his team have worked to make New Haven a safer, more equitable, and prosperous community.
 Under his leadership, New Haven has:

 Increased New Haven’s Revenue from the State and Yale.
 In partnership with our state delegation, Mayor Elicker led a coalition of 28 mayors and selectpersons across the state to advocate for changes to Connecticut’s PILOT Program resulting in $49 million in additional annual funding for New Haven.
 Mayor Elicker also worked with community leaders and UNITE Here to secure an additional $10 million annually from Yale.

 Creating a Safer New Haven.
 Mayor Elicker’s #1 job is keeping your family safe.
 He and his team have implemented a multi-pronged public safety strategy that expands alternative policing programs such as Elm City COMPASS and PRESS while continuing to provide the NHPD the resources they need to prevent violence, respond quickly, and hold those who commit crimes accountable.

 Improving Outcomes in New Haven’s Public Schools.
 In addition to naming Dr. Madeline Negron as the new NHPS Superintendent, Mayor Elicker’s administration increased our school’s budget by $8 million in 2023 to increase teacher compensation.
 This is in addition to investments the City has made to expand tutoring programs, open new youth and community centers, and ensure families have access to the resources needed to get their children to graduation.